Goncalves2525/Jobs4U-Talent-Acquisition-Management-System/docs/Sprint B/us_2002/readme.md

   - A job Opening
   - A date of submission
   - A status (e.g., "Submitted")
+  - A path to the interview model (if any)
-  - A list of files received
+  - A path to the files received
   - Comments
+- 2002.3.
+The application should be associated with a candidate and a job opening.
 -
 **Dependencies/References:**